1945 St. Louis Cardinals season: Regular season

-An almost incredible place in baseball history was at stake.
-Billy Southworth and his Cardinals had a chance to become only the second ball club after the 1921-24 Giants to win four consecutive NL pennants.

-However, the war finally drained the Redbirds of the talent needed to win a championship.

 Stan Musial, Walker Cooper, Max Lanier and pitcher Mort Cooper, who experienced elbow problems later in the season, got into a contract squabble with Harry Breadon during the spring.
 They signed contracts for $12,000 apiece, then balked at reporting for opening day after learning Marion had been upped to $15,000.

 On May 23, the Cards sent Mort Cooper to the Boston Braves for pitcher Red Barrett, who compiled a league-high total of 23 wins, and $60,000.
 However, the Redbirds did not have enough pitching depth to keep up with the faster pace of a Chicago Cubs team filled with veteran pitchers such as Paul Derringer.

 The Cardinals actually won 16 of their 22 meetings with The Cubs.

 Only Whitey Kurowski batted over .300 among the regulars.
 He was one of the few Cardinals were able to keep their jobs once the boys marched home from Europe and the Pacific.

 Red Schoendienst stole 26 bases but batted just .278 and drove in only 47 runs.